professorpalmer/ffxiAddons/Windower/addons/tellnotifier/README.md

 ## Advanced Usage

+### Complete Chat Logging
+- **Outgoing Messages**: Enable `//tn monitor outgoing on` to capture messages you send
+- **Complete Conversations**: Monitor both incoming and outgoing for full chat logs
+- **Discord Funneling**: Perfect for keeping Discord groups updated on all chat activity
+- **Use Case**: Linkshell leaders can funnel all LS chat to Discord for members who aren't online

 ### Multiple Characters
 - Each character can have their own webhook URL
 - Use `//tn seturl` on each character separately